sunapi386/fullstack-boilerplate/packages/api/src/api.md

 ## Checking PostgreSQL DB

-- `dropdb fullstack-boilerplate` if you want to drop db
+- `dropdb fancystackdb` if you want to drop db
-- `createdb fullstack-boilerplate` creates the db
+- `createdb fancystackdb` creates the db
-- `psql fullstack-boilerplate` gets a shell to db
+- `psql fancystackdb` gets a shell to db

 And some commonly used commands: